ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-2-3.md

-# Benefits of AI for Creating Innovative Solutions to Social Problems

 AI technologies offer a number of benefits for creating innovative solutions to social problems.
 In this chapter, we will discuss some of these benefits.